 in full sunlight, the better it will perform.
 Pruning lower branches to raise the canopy will increase full sun exposure and

-Water-Water-Water!
+water shade areas!
 We all know how difficult it is to keep the portion of the lawn in the sun moist where the only water

 consumer is the delicate root system of the turf.
 Imagine how much water it takes to sustain a full-grown tree having several

 acres of leaf surface from which water evaporates.
 In the spring, with frequent rains, the shade tree and grass are good neighbors,

 plenty for everyone.
 However, when spring rains stop and summer heat sets in, the trees get very unfriendly.
 A large

 shade tree can use hundreds of gallons of water a day leaving a little moisture for the turf grass.
-Water shaded
+Water heavy shaded grass

 Apply Loveland Golf Course Starter fertilizer to replace depleted nutrients and stimulate root growth.

-Shade Mix, at heavy rate, covering seed using spaghnum peat or PrimeraFC.
-Apply Loveland
+Premium Shade Mix, at the heavy rate, covering seed using sphagnum peat or PrimeraFC.

-Winter weather will not harm dormant seed.
-Seed will germinate in the spring as
+will not harm the dormant seed.
+Seed will germinate in the spring as soil temperatures warm.

-years, soil erosion, can expose shallow tree roots.
+soil erosion, can expose shallow tree roots.
 Bare soil erodes quickly with no grass roots to hold soil in place.
 Top soil

 can be hauled in to cover exposed roots, but too much soil can be damaging for the tree.
-Gases must pass from the air
+Gasses must pass from the air

 to the roots and from the roots back to the air.
-Too much soil pack can create real problems for the tree so, be careful!
+Too much, soil pack can create real problems for the tree so, be careful!